IsaacScript/isaacscript/packages/docs/docs/main/features.md

 ### <img src="/img/items/marked.png" className="features-icon" /> Mouseover Documentation

 - Don't waste time looking up API methods in the docs.
-Instead, mouseover them to see what they do and what parameters they expect.
+Instead, hover over the classes and functions in your actual code editor to see what they do and what parameters they expect.
 - Many methods have extensive documentation written inside of the mouseover tooltip.

 ### <img src="/img/items/clockwork-assembly.png" className="features-icon" /> Automatic Mod Reloading